coteries/cedille-ai/README.md

 We are currently working on a technical paper about Cedille, stay tuned!

-For any help or custom development, contact us at info@coteries.com
+For any help or custom development, contact us at hello@cedille.ai

 # 🗣 Citing Cedille